dalel-aibyn/1510-term-1-project/README.md

 | ✔️         | f-strings, format(), or old formatting  | 394               | colourful board output                          |

 Credit to James for this table

+Also, I just noticed that you don't want to type things. :\